 Her rare talent and keen eye can be seen in her paintings of fungi that are on display.
 In 1943 she bequeathed her mycological, natural history, and archaeological drawings to The Armitt.
-They have toured to many other venues around the UK and the world, and people still take inspiration from her studies.
+They have toured nationally and internationally, as people still take inspiration from her studies.

-We also share a look into her experiences as a sheep farmer with her collection of properties and land later forming the core landholding of the National Trust at a critical time in its development.
+We look into her experiences as a sheep farmer, with her collection of properties and land later forming the core landholding of the National Trust at a critical time in its development.
 Beatrix, like many others at this time, was keen for increasing industrialisation to not reach or impact the Lake District.
-Do we also share with her the fear of over-development?
 She memorably explains her views when seeing the first flying boats taking off and landing in Windermere:

 “There is a beastly fly-swimming spluttering aeroplane careering up down over Windermere; it makes a noise like ten million bluebottles”.